jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 ```

 ### Exercise 2 - Running a Spark job locally and in your deployment
 The first exercise is to run a Spark job that estimates pi.
 The program is written in Python and is located in the Spark repository.
-The program is an example of how to run a Spark job.
-The program is simple and only uses compute resources.
+The program is an example of how to run a Spark job that both can run on localhost and in your Spark environment.

 **Task**: Inspect the [pi-estimation.py](./pi-estimation.py) file.